bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 For example, the bus company might want to predict the 0.8-quantile of transit time -- 80% of busses will get to their destination within that time.

 __Be warned__: you may have a hard time convincing people that quantiles are actually what they care about, because the world is trained to think about the mean.
-Quantiles are also harder to interpret.
+Quantiles aside from the median are also harder to interpret.

 ## Linear Quantile Regression